aherne/lucinda-framework/README.md

 ! @Framework: checks will fail if <login/> tag comes with no parameters (all defaults). if($xml->login) must be changed to...
 F @NoSQLAPI: add support for redis clusters
 F @Oauth2Client: add refresh token support @ Driver
-F @ViewLanguageAPI: make tagName @ <tagLibrary:tagName> resolve into classes using ucwords (eg: <form:simple-select> points to FormSimpleSelectTag
-D @ViewLanguageAPI: update documentation to specify that tag names cannot contain expressions D @ViewLanguageAPI: update documentation about support for nesting native php functions into expressions.
-D @ViewLanguageAPI: update documentation that "condition" property @ if/elseif tags does not allow this syntax: <standard:if condition="${count(${asd})}"/>
 F @Framework: remember original page and redirect to it in case of unauthorized/ok cycle if persistence method is session
       authentication result = unauthorized